Rollermaru/VR_ESCAPE/README.md

 # Installation Guide
 1. Follow the video guide to download SideQuest VR on Desktop & Headset, as well as enabling developer mode on your headset using the Meta Horizon app on your phone: https://www.youtube.com/watch?v=wNku19Hl9Dw
-2. Download the game APK from our github repository (replace this with the more specific spot later) to your PC
+2. Download the game APK from our github repository (within) to your PC
 3. Plug in your headset to your Desktop.
 Within the SideQuest VR Desktop application, click on the “Install APK file from folder on computer” button:

 ![](https://media.discordapp.net/attachments/860002427578613760/1370889279865356338/image.png?ex=682123a2&is=681fd222&hm=1f871ecfd745aeb2345ac1dd5761dccf5f70281a3838b0b858eb5c5afdc72db6&=&format=webp&quality=lossless)